Merzasphor/MWSE/docs/source/types/tes3dataHandler.md

 ### `mainThread`

+*Read-only*.
 A Windows handle to the main execution thread.

 **Returns**: